Wind farm on a mountain with snow.

 What systems are available on the market and how do they differ?

-eologix sensor technology gmbhH offers systems for ice detection with direct measurement on the rotor blades based on capacitive sensor technology and stands for ice detection and temperature measurement directly on the rotor blade surface.
+EOLOGIX-PING offers systems for ice detection with direct measurement on the rotor blades based on capacitive sensor technology and stands for ice detection and temperature measurement directly on the rotor blade surface.
 When selecting an ice detection system, various factors must be taken into account, including the calibration and flexibility of the solution.
 Here you will find an overview of 6 relevant factors to consider when purchasing an ice detection system.